 At times, building construction sites can be treacherous places.
 Therefore, we have created a guide to help you protect the health and safety of yourself and others.
-From maintaining a tidy site to following the recommended procedures, adhering to the following plan will help create a safer environment to work in.
+From maintaining a tidy site to following the recommended procedures, adhering to the following plan will help create a safer environment for you to work in.

 Upon entering the site, ensure you have the required, relevant PPE with you.
-PPE is vital, as it can potentially protect you from becoming seriously injured.
+PPE is vital, as it can protect you from becoming seriously injured.
 Better your hard helmet bears the brunt of a knock, than your skull.
 At dusk, dawn and all times in between, hi-vis jackets, vests or bands will ensure you are visible to plant operators on site.
 Safety boots will help you keep your balance on slippery surfaces and protect your feet from heavy equipment.

-If you do not make wearing PPE a priority, you could end up getting badly hurt in an accident, which you could have otherwise avoided.
+If you do not make wearing PPE a priority, you could end up getting badly hurt in an accident which you could have otherwise avoided.

 Ensuring that you work safely at all times is vital, particularly on construction sites where one wrong move could cost someone their life.
 It is your responsibility to conduct yourself safely at every moment during the course of your shift.

-With so many tools, equipment and transporting materials around, construction work can create a lot of mess.
+With so many tools, equipment and materials around, construction work can create a lot of mess.
 Although trip hazards may not appear serious in comparison to other high risk work, they can be very dangerous, nonetheless.

 Make it a priority to keep the area you are working on, as well as escape and access passages, tidy to prevent accidents from occurring.

 Site safety signs and procedures should be, or should have been, explained to you in detail whenever your induction occurs, or occurred.
 Furthermore, it is important that your employer undertakes a risk assessment for any activities that you will have involvement in.

 The correct procedures have been established to ensure you are safe from harm’s way.
 Take note on whether or not these are in place, so you can adhere to them if they are not, before starting work.